bamboo poles

 Bamboo shoots

 Bamboo shoots are a specialty vegetable.
-Demand is high among Chinese, Japanese and Thai people.
+Demand is high among Chinese, Japanese and SE Asian people.
 Large fresh bamboo shoots, harvested properly, bring good prices.
-Photo is Shanghai #3, the third week of March 2024.
-The grove is 8 years old so is not yet producing full sized shoots and poles.
+Photo shows moso shoots from ten year old grove.

 learn more